jasongrimes/fretboardfoundation/_chapters/020-chords/090-chords-by-name.md

 "Practice in all 12 keys" is a common recommendation in music instruction, and it is probably a useful thing to do eventually.
+But it violates the principle of triage if there are other more productive ways to spend that time.

-But thinking of the principle of triage, it's better to spend two hours on something in C major than 10 minutes on it in each of 12 keys.
+It's usually going to be more productive to spend two hours practicing something in C major than 10 minutes practicing it in each of 12 keys.

 The time to add another key to our practice is when there's a real-world need to play in that key, or we have become bored with every key we have already practiced.